Up to 40% Off + Free Shipping on $59+ Code OCTSAVE Ends: 10/07

 Choose the Guest List Carefully

 If your child would rather have a traditional-styled birthday party, remember that you are not obligated to invite every person your child knows.
+Here are some things to consider when trying to figure out a guest list:

 1. How well the guests know your child.
 Do the guests know whether or not your child can handle loud noises?
 Do they know what it means when your child starts stimming?
 They don't have to know everything about your child.
 You could include the basic things that can overwhelm your child in the invitation.
 This will let them know what to avoid during the party.